Virginia2244/BYU-IEEE-Keyboard-Project/README.md

 ### points_demo.yaml
  - This file is the yaml for the pointmap I made live in the IEEE club.
 It is a good example of using metatdata and points and a rather poor example of using units.
 It is not perfect and should not be used as the basis of a keyboard but rather an example of how to use the funcitons and paramaters of Ergogen.

+## QMK
+Starting with the QMK docs can be really difficult.
+What you are going to want to do after you set up the QMK firmwar is run `qmk new-keyboard` and it will walk you through the steps of how to build your firmware.